 First up is the Xbox Series X, Microsoft’s flagship console that’s capable of 4K graphics and promises to be the most powerful console ever made.
 On paper the specs are very impressive, and it has a unique, tower-style design that we’ve never seen from a console manufacturer before.
-It’s set to cost a pretty penny, though, at $499 / £449 / AU$749, the same price as the PS5, which releases 2-9 days later depending on where you live.
+It costs a pretty penny, though, at $499 / £449 / AU$749, the same price as the PS5, which releases 2-9 days later depending on where you live.

 The Xbox Series S is far more affordable, however, albeit a less powerful alternative for consumers to consider.
 It’s digital-only, so you’ll be at the mercy of the Microsoft Store for any purchases you make.
-It's set to release on November 10, 2020, alongside the Xbox Series X.
+It released alongside the Xbox Series X.

 Microsoft will be hoping to use the appeal of Xbox Game Pass, its Netflix-like subscription service (which now also includes EA Play), and Project xCloud, that lets gamers stream games from the cloud.
 It looks like it will disrupt the market, with a price point that is aimed at those who are willing to compromise on power for a much better price.